-I used the following four ingredients for these delicious nuts: raw almonds, granulated sugar, water, fine sea salt.
+I used the following four ingredients for the Caramelized Almonds: raw almonds, granulated sugar, water, fine sea salt.

 The David Lebovitz recipe suggested using a wide, heavy-duty skillet.
 I ignored this when I made the candied peanuts, and discovered why a wide skillet should be used.
 The reason is that the skillet’s cooking surface is larger, and therefore the cooking time is less.